 Kindred Hospital is a long term care hospital that provides an acute hospital level of care and services to patient requiring a long hospitalization.
-Kindred hospital admissions are sorely based on referrals from various health care settings; such as: short term acute care; skilled nursing; and sub-acute.
+Kindred hospital admissions are sorely based on referrals from various health care settings; such as: short term acute care; skilled nursing; sub-acute and in some cases direct admits from home.
 All referral are screen by our centralized admission department prior to admission and scheduled for admission at least 24 hours in advance.
-Data was confirmed accurate by comparing an admission detail report against a referral report in Meditech.
+Therefore, all 114 records are correctly reported as Scheduled.